pearlhulbert/CS236-InterpreterProject/README.md

-# Interpreter
+# Interpreter (CS236CoolProject)
-This project is a datalog interpreter which can take
+This project is a datalog interpreter which can take in a text file containing schemes (formatted like functions), facts (putting actual values as parameters in these schemes), rules, and queries.
+Based on these, my program outputs (to stdout) a dependency graph, rule evaluation (including strongly connected components) and query evaluation.
+See Lab5TestCases for examples of these test cases.
+The Lexer takes the input and creates tokens.
+These tokens are then parsed and sturctured by the Parser.
+The Interpreter does the bulk of the work; it does the actual rule and query evaluation.